-Small Update: I’ve got quite a few angry emails and comments since I wrote this article last year… Like how dare I to say dropshipping businesses fail, like that’s not the case LOL.
+Small Update: I’ve got quite a few angry emails and comments since I wrote this article a few years ago… Like how dare I to say dropshipping businesses fail, like that’s not the case LOL.

 All I’m saying is this, it’s your choice if you want to read this article or not, and you can do your own critical thinking about the subject.